benjymous/annotations/sandman/sandman.06.md

 each person's life as it ends, in Greek mythology.

-While the clock image has appeared previously, I direct you to Sandman Issue <A HREF="sandman.10.html">#10</A> "the Doll's House", page 19 panel
-1. The ceiling is a giant watch/clock, implying a connection between time and the Hecatae.
-Since the three women in issue <A HREF="sandman.06.html">#6</A>, paeg 16 are playing the role of the Hecatae, they are giving a watch/clock as well.
+While the clock image has appeared previously, I direct you to Sandman Issue #10 "the Doll's House", page 19 panel 1.
+The ceiling is a giant watch /clock, implying a connection between time and the Hecatae.
+Since the three women in issue #6, page 16 are playing the role of the Hecatae, they are giving a watch/clock as well.

 Page 17 panel 5,7:  No one dies here.
 We clearly see all six people in the diner alive on page 19.